FlaCvx/congress_document_study/README.md

 5- Bigram analysis

-#### 1. DATASET CREATION
+#### 1.1 DATASET CREATION
-The dataset can be found in the ./data directory, it is divided into three subdirectories.
+The dataset can be found in the ./data directory, it is divided into three subdirectories.<br />
-1- "./data/1789to1824_DebatesAndProceedings" scraped from the link: "https://memory.loc.gov/ammem/amlaw/lwaclink.html"
+1- "./data/1789to1824_DebatesAndProceedings" scraped from the link: "https://memory.loc.gov/ammem/amlaw/lwaclink.html"<br />
-2- "./data/1824to1837_DebatesAndProceedings" scraped from the link: "https://memory.loc.gov/ammem/amlaw/lwrdlink.html"
+2- "./data/1824to1837_DebatesAndProceedings" scraped from the link: "https://memory.loc.gov/ammem/amlaw/lwrdlink.html"<br />
-3- "./data/1833to1873_Debates andProceedings". scraped from the link: "https://memory.loc.gov/ammem/amlaw/lwcglink.html"
+3- "./data/1833to1873_Debates andProceedings". scraped from the link: "https://memory.loc.gov/ammem/amlaw/lwcglink.html"<br />

 Each of the three data subdirectories contain a scraping file named "<date1>to<date2>_DebatesAndProceedings.py".
 This file can be executed in parallel, it scrapes the web and saves the images.

 ```console
 python <date1>to<date2>_DebatesAndProceedings.py
 ```